 Brandy is the author of the food blog, Nutmeg Nanny.
 In her spare time she enjoys developing recipes, baking and cooking.
 She is a small town girl who left the corn fields of Ohio for the scenic beauty of the Hudson Valley region of New ...

-Yes, St. Patrick's Day has kinda become an amateur drinking celebration, but those of us who love to honor the Irish roots of the holiday know it's really all about the food — and a great bangers and mash recipe is key.
+Yes, St. Patrick's Day has slowly become an amateur drinking celebration, but those of us who love to honor the Irish roots of the holiday know it's really all about the food — and a great bangers and mash topped with Guinness gravy is key.

 To a large pot, add the peeled potatoes, fill with water, and boil over high heat.